 The restoration of Hastings Pier was conceived to turn an iconic but neglected piece of Hastings’ history into a 21st Century visitor attraction fit for future generations.
-Connectivity is crucial to ensure the Pier operates smoothly, enable commerce and provide visitors with a truly engaging experience.
+Connectivity was crucial to ensure the Pier could operate smoothly, to enable commerce and provide visitors with a truly engaging experience.

 Devastated by years of neglect and a fire in 2010, Hastings Pier reopened to the public in April 2016 following a complex restoration project largely funded by the Heritage Lottery Fund (alongside other generous organisations), a community share issue and donations from local businesses.

-Owned and operated by the Hastings Pier Charity, the transformed Pier features an interactive visitor centre, full service restaurant, roof terrace café and space for concerts, theatre, outdoor cinema, farmers’ markets, fairs, seaside promenading and star gazing.
+Owned and operated by the Hastings Pier Charity until Spring 2018, the transformed Pier features an interactive visitor centre, full service restaurant, roof terrace café and space for concerts, theatre, outdoor cinema, farmers’ markets, fairs, seaside promenading and star gazing.